josephrexme/josephrex.me/_posts/2015-05-14-good-citizen-copyrights-and-licenses.md

 config.assets.js_compressor = Uglifier.new(output: { comments: :none })
 {% endhighlight %}

-At this point, I'm including jquery2 with sprockets and it [sizzlejs][3] with it.
+At this point, I'm including jquery2 with sprockets and [sizzlejs][3] with it.

 {% highlight javascript %}
 //= require jquery2